MicrosoftDocs/architecture-center/docs/reference-architectures/logging/enterprise-grade-logging-content.md

 - `Level` (int):  Identifies the logging level of the record.
 The logging level for a particular component can change during a troubleshooting session.
 You can use this column to filter records to be ingested or aged differently.
 A common practice is using `0` for Trace, `1` for Debug, `2` for Information, `3` for Warning, `4` for Error, and `5` for Critical.

 - `Properties` (dynamic):  A bag that contains JSON-formatted key-value pairs.
-You can add computer name, IP address, process id, operating system version, and so on.
+You can add computer name, IP address, process ID, operating system version, and so on.

 - `DataVersion` (string): Identifies data formatting changes in the log entries.
 If you build your own dashboard that relies on logging data, you can use this field to handle breaking changes.